elektrotehnika/digel-asic-labs-fa24/lab5/README.md

 ### Question 2: Performance and Area Optimization

+a) Commit your *dot_product* database, that is, all relevant source files (`src/*`, `cfg/*`, Makefile) to `ans/Q2/a`.
+Also, commit your entire build directory to the `ans/Q2/a/build` directory.
+As mentioned, try to achieve no timing violations and no DRC errors.
+Feel free to change the design constraints (area, pin & macro positions) in order to obtain better results.
+A single-digit number of DRC errors will be tolerated, but bonus points will be given for 0 DRC errors.

-a) Open your final design's floorplan.
+b) Open your final design's floorplan.
 Identify one or more locations where the SRAM is connected to power and ground, and submit a screenshot.

-b) Find the maximum clock frequency that gives no timing violations for your design, to the nearest 0.2 ns (slack < 0.2 ns).
+c) Find the maximum clock frequency (`CLOCK_PERIOD` in `design.yml`) that gives no timing violations for your design (and for which all tests pass), to the nearest 0.4 ns (slack < 0.4 ns).
 Report the final frequency and describe (in English or Serbian) the critical path.
-Submit Questa transcript output from running `make sim-gl-par`, showing that you pass all tests using your post-PAR design.
-Also commit the *rcx_sta.checks.max.setup.rpt*, *rcx_sta.checks.min.hold.rpt*, and *dot_product_route_drc.rpt* reports.
+For the updated design, commit the post-layout *transcript*, *rcx_sta.checks.max.setup.rpt*, *rcx_sta.checks.min.hold.rpt*, *dot_product_route_drc.rpt* reports, and *openroad.log* to `ans/Q2/c`.
 Note that you'll need to update the `CLOCK_PERIOD` in `sim-gl-par.yml` to match the frequency at which you ran synthesis/PAR.

-c) The floorplan we've given you has lots of empty space.
+d) The floorplan we've given you has lots of empty space.
-Revert the `CLOCK_PERIOD` to its default value and adjust the SRAM position and design area bounds to reduce the overall area of your design by 1/4.
+Revert the `CLOCK_PERIOD` to its default value and adjust the SRAM position and design area bounds to reduce the overall area of your design by ~1/3.
-Make sure that your design is still passing timing, DRC check and post-layout simulation.
+If needed, perform optimization and make sure that your design is still passing DRC and STA checks and post-layout simulation.
 Report the final area used, the SRAM macro position, and submit a screenshot of your post-PAR layout with the *dot_product_route_drc.rpt* loaded in the DRC Viewer.
+Also, commit your *dot_product* database, that is, all relevant source files (`src/*`, `cfg/*`, Makefile) to `ans/Q2/d`.
+Also, commit your entire build directory to the `ans/Q2/d/build` directory.
+Did timing and power results get better or worse by reducing the area?

-d) How many cycles does your dot product module take for each of the test cases?
+e) How many cycles does your dot product module take for each of the test cases?
 Describe two ways to reduce the total cycle count.
-You don't need to implement these changes.
+You don't need to implement these changes!
 You are free to make reasonable modifications to the structure of the problem (e.g., you can change the inputs to be something other than ready/valid interfaces).